Shares

 e3f7b7d6 image

 We will now supply a “Local directory”.
-This is the directory on the machine the Agent Connector is installed on.
-See the note below on permision, it is important that the Agent Connector have access to it.
+This is the directory on the machine the Connector is installed on.
+See the note below on permission, it is important that the Connector have access to it.

 9b3c3248 image